brandonguigo/k8s-local-bench/docs/CLI.md

-# k8s-local-bench CLI
+# localplane CLI

-This document describes the `k8s-local-bench` command-line interface, how configuration is loaded, and the cluster-related commands implemented in this repository.
+This document describes the `localplane` command-line interface, how configuration is loaded, and the cluster-related commands implemented in this repository.

 ## Overview

-- Binary: `k8s-local-bench` (development: run with `go run main.go`)
+- Binary: `localplane` (development: run with `go run main.go`)
 - Purpose: create and manage a local Kubernetes cluster (using `kind` and a small load-balancer helper).

 ## Installation / Run (quick)